Projects allow learners to practice and apply what they’ve learned in real-world scenarios, using their own integrated

 - Validating functional code in a real-world scenario

-If a project exists you can find it under the Paths page for a particular skill.
+Alternatively, you can find projects within a paths page for a particular skill.
 Projects can be found as the last item in a beginner tier of course listings.
 All projects are also designated by the Project identifier in the top-left corner.
 This helps you differentiate between a course and a project when you're searching for content.

 An example of where a project for Angular would exist is shown below: